The Facts about Dangerous Pharmaceutical Drugs

 - Products may be deemed defective due to manufacturer errors.

 - Manufacturers may fail to warn consumers about potential side effects.

 - Design flaws may lead to product dangers.

-Experienced Atlanta personal injury attorneys know how to handle these scenarios, and they understand that manufacturers can be sued and consumers can receive compensation for their injuries.
+Experienced Law Firms know how to handle these scenarios, and they understand that manufacturers can be sued and consumers can receive compensation for their injuries.
 Manufacturers cannot claim ignorance, and damages can be levied even if the drug was tested or labeled.

 Dangerous Drugs Illustrated

 Mass tort litigation has led to the filing of thousands of legal cases.
 Pharmaceutical drugs or products such as Celebrex, Plavix, Fosamax, Bextra, and Avandia have been called into question.
 Wyeth Pharmaceuticals was found liable for the injuries sustained from their weight-loss product marketed as Fen Phen.
 Consumer injuries resulting from Fen Phen has cost this manufacturer several billion dollars.

 Additional drugs that may have caused harm include: